SergioRuyDev/blackjack-21-cli/README.md

 :bell: if one player busts, other automatically wins.

-:bell: if total of both players is equal, its a push (even if, initial hands of both totals to 21).
+:bell: if total of both players is equal, it's a push (even if, initial hands of both totals to 21).

 :bell: In case of Double Down chosen by The Player, draw only one card.